Preseason Preparations for the Defoliator

 - Check scalping equipment.
 Sharpen or replace all knives.
 Check bearings on disc scalpers.

-The set up and operation of the defoliators has not received enough attention.
-Payments to growers can be dramatically affected because of the impact of defoliator operation on crow yield and quality.
+The setup and operation of the defoliators has not received enough attention.
+Payments to growers can be dramatically affected because of the impact of defoliator operation on crown yield and quality.

 - Set the defoliator for each field.
 Different varieties have different crown height.

 - Adjust the scalping equipment.
 Do not remove excessive crown material.
-Remove only the top 1/3 or a 50-cent piece size part of the crown.
+Remove only the top third or a 50-cent piece size part of the crown.

 - Adjust the height of the front of the machine to keep the steel flails above the crowns.
-This should be one inch above the tallest crown.
+This should be 1 inch above the tallest crown.

 - Adjust the rear of the machine to clean the crowns and sweep each side of the row.